 The Global Partnership Initiative on Effective Triangular Co-operation was founded in 2016 in Nairobi by Mexico and Canada, with the support of the OECD, during the Second High-level Meeting of the Global Partnership for Effective Development Co-operation (GPEDC).
 Subsequently, Japan and the Islamic Development Bank (IsDB) joined the core group of the GPI, still in 2016.

 The GPI was created to provide a platform for the exchange of experiences, challenges, and tools to work more effectively in triangular co-operation.
-Since its creation, 52 additional countries, international organisations, civil society organisations, representatives from the private sector, and research institutions have joined the GPI and contributed to its three work streams: advocacy, analytical and operational.
+Since its creation, more than 50 additional countries, international organisations, civil society organisations, representatives from the private sector, and research institutions have joined the GPI and contributed to its three work streams: advocacy, analytical and operational.

 The GPI core group held its first meeting in Mexico City in May 2017, followed by a briefing for a broader audience in June 2017 in Paris.
 The Ibero-American Programme for the Strengthening of South-South Co-operation (PIFCSS) joined in 2017, and later that year, in November, the GPI had its first side event at the Global South-South Development Expo in Antalya, Turkey, where the UN Office for South-South Co-operation officially joined the core group.